STAlloc: Enhancing Memory Efficiency in Large-Scale Model Training with Spatio-Temporal Planning: Background and Motivation

 \subsection{Low Memory Efficiency in LLM Training}

 When training large models on GPUs, operators generate tensors of varying sizes and lifespans, which must be managed in GPU memory.
 These allocation requests pose significant challenges for memory allocators of current deep learning frameworks (e.g., PyTorch).
 Lacking prior knowledge of allocation patterns, allocators typically use online allocation strategy~\cite{pytorch}.
 To reduce system call overhead (e.g., \texttt{cudaMalloc}), they often pre-allocate large caching blocks and slice out chunks based on best fit policy~\cite{best-fit-allocation}.
-Over time, this leads to fragmented memory, i.e., unallocated regions too small or scattered to satisfy new requests, known as memory fragmentation.
-For clarity, we define \emph{memory efficiency} as the ratio of the actual allocated tensor size to the reserved GPU memory size, which is $E = \frac{M_a}{M_r}$, where $M_a$ is the size of allocated memory, representing the theoretical memory required under current training configuration; $M_r$ is the total memory reserved by the allocator, representing the actual memory usage.
+Over time, this results in memory fragmentation, where free regions become too small or scattered to satisfy new allocation requests.
+For clarity, we define \emph{memory efficiency} ($E$) as the ratio of the actual allocated tensor size to the reserved GPU memory size, which is:

+where $M_a$ is the size of allocated memory, representing the theoretical memory required under current training configuration; $M_r$ is the total memory reserved by the allocator, representing the actual memory usage.

 Large model training often leads to severe GPU memory fragmentation, especially when complex parallelism strategies are combined with memory optimization techniques (e.g., recomputation).
 Figure~\ref{fig:mem_util_comp} shows the memory efficiency of GPT-2 (345M parameters)~\cite{openai-gpt2} trained on 8 NVIDIA A800-80G GPUs under different training configurations.
 The baseline uses 1F1B pipeline parallelism, achieves acceptable 90\% memory efficiency with 52.1~GB of reserved memory.
 Using Virtual Pipeline Parallelism (VPP)~\cite{megatron2} can improve training throughput.
 However, the utilization of VPP increases the allocated memory to 51.8~GB, and complicates the memory activities, reducing memory efficiency to 80\%, leading to 59.9 GB of reserved memory.
 This higher memory usage can lead to OOM errors in some training scenarios.
 Recomputation is often used to mitigate memory requirement; however, while it reduces allocated memory, it also drops memory efficiency around 60\%, causing significant memory waste.
 Therefore, memory fragmentation prevents logically effective approaches from achieving the expected memory reduction.
 Not only GPT-2, we found that many popular large models (e.g., Llama~\cite{llama}, Qwen~\cite{qwen}) suffer from serious memory fragmentation in training (see \S~\ref{sec:evaluation}).